 Nothing in credit lasts forever, so here’s how long you need to worry about negative items on a credit report.

-Determining how long will something negative stay on your credit report
+Determining how long something negative will stay on your credit report

 Negative items appear on your credit report for two reasons: